Shuttle/Shuttle.Core.Ninject/README.md

-# Shuttle.Core.Castle
+# Shuttle.Core.NInject

-# UnityComponentContainer
+# NinjectComponentContainer

-The `NinjectComponentContainer` implements the `IComponentContainer` interface.
+The `NinjectComponentContainer` implements both the `IComponentRegistry` and `IComponentResolver` interfaces.

 ~~~c#
 var container = new NinjectComponentContainer(new StandardKernel());